Softwave Therapy for Knee or Shoulder Pain in West Ashley, SC | Elite Healthcare P.M.

 Living with knee pain is just miserable.
 From knee tendonitis to osteoarthritis, knee pain can prevent you from enjoying activities and affect your day-to-day life.
 Your knee is a joint comprised of cartilage, bone, ligaments, and fluids.
 Tendons and muscles within the knee help the joint move.
 When one of these crucial knee structures is hurt or compromised, it results in knee pain and long-lasting knee problems.
 This, in turn, leads to difficulty walking at best and debilitating knee issues at worse.

-Softwave Therapy West Ashley, SC
+Therapy Services West Ashley, SC

 Causes Knee Pain